hashbangcode/drupal-batch-api-talk/src/slides.md

 ## Bored Users
 - Users get bored quickly.
 - Studies show that a 5 second page load has a 0.6% conversion rate.
-- Reducing this to 2 seconds doubes the conversion rate.
+- Reducing this to 2 seconds doubles the conversion rate.
 - This still means that after 2 seconds 98% of users will assume the page will not do anything.